lightman13/pray5times/README.md

 For each language there is a target in the makefile to compile the library.

-For now there are only 2 language supported :
+For now there are only 3 language supported :
 - Python
 - Java
+- C#

 # How to generate and install rpm package

 To generate rpms of the project you need to launch:

-`./build.sh rpm`
+`./build.sh rpm LANGUAGE_DESIRED`

+When LANGUAGE_DESIRED is the language you want to target.

 Then rpms packages are generated in the release directory.
 To install in your machine, just do in the release directory :